 An Individualized Quality of Life Scale

-Inspired by the two major quality of life scales available online (Pawspice HHHHHMM Scale and Journeyspet), and my friend Blanche Axton’s excellent methods of tracking symptoms and behavior in her dogs, I decided to create a custom quality of life scale for Zani using Google Sheets.
+Inspired by the two major quality of life scales available online (Pawspice HHHHHMM Scale and Journeyspet), and my friend Blanche Axton’s excellent methods of tracking symptoms and behavior in her dogs, I created a custom quality of life scale for Zani using Google Sheets.
 Her situation is complex with a lot of factors, but I realized some of them were quantifiable.

 You can do this, too, should you need to.
-Here is my Google sheet: it is shareable.
-You can make a copy and customize it, or use the idea to make a scale that suits your needs better.
+Here is my Google sheet.
+You will be prompted to make your own copy.
+Then you can customize it, or use the idea to make a scale that suits your needs better.

-One of the reasons I’m doing this is that I know how badly I have been misled when I haven’t used any recorded observations over time.
+One reason I created this sheet is that I know how poorly I have assessed my animals’ situation when I haven’t used any recorded observations over time.

 I’ve written previously about the tragic death of my cat Alex.
 What I didn’t mention is that as Alex wasted away with what turned out to be stomach cancer, I did not perceive how much weight he was losing.
-I saw that he was gaunt, but many days I convinced myself he was “better” and gaining again.
-(I didn’t have a scale at the time.)
+I saw he was gaunt, but many days I convinced myself he was “better” and gaining again.
+(I didn’t have a scale.)